How the pandemic has affected abortion rules around the world

 Last year, the British Parliament ruled that Northern Ireland’s highly restrictive abortion laws contravened Britain’s human rights obligations.
 By March 31, it said, Northern Ireland’s devolved government had to make abortion services available.
 Before that, those seeking one were forced to travel elsewhere in country.

-The rollout was rocky.
+The roll out was rocky.
 Abortion remains contentious in Northern Ireland, and the conservative Democratic Unionist party strongly opposes the procedure.
 Activists accused the health minister of stalling implementation, leading to a brief period when women had to travel by ferry to England for abortions after airlines cut services.
 By mid-April, medical professionals offered abortions as required.

 Still, Purvis said she worries about “the most vulnerable women” — like those who are poor, migrants or caught in abusive relationships.